ghatoledipak/Heart-Disease-Prediction/README.md

 # Heart-Disease-Prediction-KNN
-This repository contains a flask application which will detect the presence of heart disease using KNN, Random Forest and Gradient Booster
+This repository contains a flask application which will detect the presence of heart disease using KNN, Random Forest and Gradient Boosting Classifier

 <h2>Technology Stack:</h2>
 <ol>